Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Mould Effect (Self-Siphoning Beads) .md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

-**Mitigation**: Do not hold above anyone.
+**Mitigation**: Do not hold directly above anyone.
 Do not use glass beakers; use plastic to avoid any cuts.

 Call a first aider in the case of an injury.